Submit our quick form and get quotes now!

 Let's finish by saying that if you have lost money as a result of this misadventure, Natural Resources Canada cannot help you get your money back, as this is a process that needs to be done by contacting the relevant authorities, as mentioned above.

-Do you have any questions about door-to-door selling?
+Do you have any questions about door-to-door sales?
 Contact the Federal, provincial and territorial Consumer Affairs offices.

 RenoQuotes.com can help you get quotes for your home renovation project.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.